Gross Commission Income (GCI)

 What is GCI?

 Gross Commission Income (GCI) is the total commission earned from all real estate transactions in a given period — before any deductions.
-If a property sells for $700,000 at a 3% commission rate, the GCI from that transaction is $21,000.
-That number represents your gross revenue contribution, before your brokerage takes its split or any other fees are applied.
+It represents your gross revenue contribution, before your brokerage takes its split or any other fees are applied.

 GCI is the most fundamental metric in a real estate agent's business.
 It determines tax obligations, drives income forecasts, and is the basis for calculating every other performance metric.